 Articles published in Bosnian Journal of Basic Medical Sciences are Open Access and freely available online immediately upon publication.
 This is made possible by article-processing charge (APC) that covers the provision of online tools for editors and authors, article production and hosting, liaison with abstracting and indexing services.

-If the corresponding author's institution participates in our open access membership program, some or all of the publication cost may be covered (more details available on the membership page).
+Individual annual membership program allows author to publish any number of articles within one year of subscription If the corresponding author's institution participates in our open access membership program, some or all of the publication cost may be covered (more details available on the membership page).
 Article-processing fee waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount in the Cover letter, only during the submission process.
 APC is charged to either author, their funder, institution or employer.
 For further details, see our article-processing charge page.

 BJBMS imposes high English language and scientific medical writing standards.
 For manuscripts with less than optimal English language, authors must provide corrected manuscript and a certificate of professional language editing and scientific medical writing.
 Else, authors may choose to arrange the paid language editing and scientific medical writing with the Journal's affiliated collaborators.